tlverse/tlverse-handbook/05-origami.md

 In the Monte Carlo cross-validation scheme, we randomly select some fraction of the data, _without replacement_, to form the training set, assigning the remainder of the sampled units to the validation set.
 In this way, the dataset is randomly divided into two independent splits: A training set of $n_0 = n
 \cdot (1 - p)$ observations and a validation set of $n_1 = n \cdot p$ observations.
-By repeating this procedure many times, the Monte Carlo cross-validation scheme generates -- at random -- many training and validation partitions of the dataset.
+By repeating this procedure many times, the Monte Carlo cross-validation scheme generates, at random, many training and validation partitions of the dataset.

 Since the partitions are independent across folds, the same observational unit can appear in the validation set multiple times; note that this is a stark difference between the Monte Carlo and $V$-fold cross-validation schemes.
-For a given sampling fraction $p$, the Monte Carlo cross-validation scheme would be optimal if repeated infinitely many times -- of course, this is not computationally feasible.
+For a given sampling fraction $p$, the Monte Carlo cross-validation scheme would be optimal if repeated infinitely many times --- of course, this is not computationally feasible.
 With Monte Carlo cross-validation, it is possible to explore many more partitions of the dataset than with $V$-fold cross-validation, resulting in (possibly) less variable estimates of the risk (across partitions),